• Skip to primary navigation

 Can I Track My Stolen AirPods?

-The Find My app—which used to be the Find My iPhone app—is a fantastic tool for tracking down many of your missing Apple devices, including your AirPods.
+The Find My app — which used to be the Find My iPhone app — is a fantastic tool for tracking down many of your missing Apple devices, including your AirPods.

 Open the Find My app on a connected Apple device or access the Find My page after signing in to the iCloud website.
 If your AirPods were connected to a device that uses Find My, you should see them listed with your other devices.
+Click on the Devices tab to reveal the full list; you’ll see both gadgets sharing their locations and those that aren’t.

 You can track your AirPods when they have an active connection to one of your Apple devices.
 This happens when one or more of your AirPods are out of the case and within the Bluetooth range of your device.
 They also need to have battery power remaining.